Aboelhamd789/Php-js/README.md

 # Php.js
-How it Works:
-just like any normal class in js all you have to do is download or copy the code and put it in a file and then bring it to your file as a module
+first things first i made this module for exersice on OOP and for joking How it Works: just like any normal class in js all you have to do is download or copy the code and put it in a file and then bring it to your file as a module
 codes: